Updated: 7th February 2019

 Digital workplaces have made internal and external communications much more agile, with employees being able to participate in wikis, blogs, social intranets and a host of collaborative projects.

-A 2010 book, The 2020 Workplace by Jeanne C. Meister and Karie Willyerd confirms that the workplace revolution has been taking place for some time.
+A book written 9 years ago, The 2020 Workplace by Jeanne C. Meister and Karie Willyerd confirms that the workplace revolution has been taking place for some time.
 The book shows plenty of insight into how we will work in the future, with much of what the authors predicted already being evident now.

 Social has changed everything